nficano/humps/README.md

 Convert strings (and dictionary keys) between snake case, camel case and pascal case in Python.
 Inspired by [Humps](https://github.com/domchristie/humps) for Node.

-## Why

-When creating an API, the authors will often use the character casing convention that is idiomatic to their backend language, thus forcing consumers developing in a different language (with different style guidelines) to tolerate inconsistent casing styles, hardcode mappings between the two, or lug around some case conversion utility functions.

-While none of these are inherently wrong, it would still be nice to have a dependable solution just a few keystrokes away.

 ## Installation

 To install humps, simply use pipenv (or pip, of course):